U.S. Senate narrowly approves $3.5 trillion spending plan | Politics

 U.S. Senate narrowly approves $3.5 trillion spending plan

-The bills have been a top priority for Biden, who has sought to enact sweeping changes during a time when his Democratic party narrowly controls both congressional chambers and where they fear loss of legislative control in the looming 2022 elections.
+The bills have been a top priority for Biden, who has sought to enact sweeping changes during a time when Democrats hold slim majorities in both congressional chambers and where they fear loss of legislative control in the looming 2022 elections.
 The Democrats plan to push the package through over the next few months, using a process called "budget reconciliation https://www.reuters.com/world/us/us-senates-reconciliation-process-its-not-way-it-sounds-2021-08-10, " which allows them to pass legislation with a simple majority vote.

 - Country: